team7katas/sysopsquad/README.md

 ### Stakeholders

-This section describes key stakeholders of the system and they architectural concerns.
+This section describes key stakeholders of the system and their architectural concerns.

 * **SH-1**: Administrator (security)
     - security is the second name for an administrator; these people deal with user accounts and the billing system.